Janibek Alimkhanuly: Alimkhanuly vs. Ngamissengue

 Alimkhanuly defended his unified IBF and WBO middleweight titles against Anauel Ngamissengue at Barys Arena in Astana, Kazakhstan on 5 April 2025.
 He won by stoppage in the fifth round.

-Alimkhanuly vs. Lara
+Failed Drug Test and Cancelled Bout With Lara

-Holding the unified IBF and WBO middleweight titles, Alimkhanuly is scheduled to face WBA middleweight champion Erislandy Lara for the unified titles, at Frost Bank Center in San Antonio, Texas, on December 6, 2025.
+Holding the unified IBF and WBO middleweight titles, Alimkhanuly was scheduled to face WBA middleweight champion Erislandy Lara for the unified titles, at Frost Bank Center in San Antonio, Texas, on 6 December 2025.
+On 2 December 2025, it was announced that Alimkhanuly failed a VADA anti-doping test, and was replaced by Johan Gonzalez.
+On 10 March 2026, Alimkhanuly was stripped of his IBF middleweight title.

 Personal life

 Alimkhanuly is an avid reader.
 He enjoys books on nutrition and pottery.
 He is learning the English language and enjoys watering his plants on weekends.